esl/MongooseIM/doc/modules/mod_http_upload.md

 ### Module Description
 This module implements [XEP-0363: HTTP File Upload](https://xmpp.org/extensions/xep-0363.html).
 It enables a service that on user request creates an upload "slot".
-A slot is a pair of URLs, one of which can be used with a `PUT` method to upload user's file, the other with a `GET` method to retrieve the file.
+A slot is a pair of URLs, one of which can be used with a `PUT` method to upload a user's file, the other with a `GET` method to retrieve such file.

 Currently, the module supports only the [S3][s3] backend using [AWS Signature Version 4](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html).